erincatto/box2c/docs/collision.md

 If you have more complex shapes, I recommend to use multiple polygons.

 There are a few ways to create polygons.
-You can attempt to create them manually, but this is not recommend.
+You can attempt to create them manually, but this is not recommended.
 Instead there are several functions provided to create them.

 For example if you need a square or box you can use these functions: